Bursae pastoris herba

 This section has been translated automatically.

-Bursae pastoris herba, also called shepherd's purse, is a drug used in herbal medicines for the treatment of superficial skin lesions and menorrhagia, among others.
+Bursae pastoris herba, also known as shepherd's purse, is a drug that is used in herbal medicinal products for the treatment of superficial skin lesions and menorrhagia, among other things.

-Its quality is specified in the German Drug Codex (DAC).
+The quality is defined in the German Drug Codex (DAC).

 HMPC monograph: Traditional-use: heavy menstrual bleeding with normal menstrual cycle

-Commission E-monograph: Internal: milder menorrhagia (increased and prolonged menstrual bleeding), metrorrhagia (continuous bleeding); External: nosebleeds, superficial bleeding skin lesions.
+Commission E-monograph: Internal: lighter menorrhagia (increased and prolonged menstrual bleeding), metrorrhagia (continuous bleeding); External: nosebleeds, superficial, bleeding skin lesions.

 Ingredients